omenxuinsgd/M-TAG_GEOLOCATION-LAPTOP/README.md

-# Live MQTT Subscriber & Laptop Device Tracker
+# Live MQTT Subscriber & LAPTOP Device Tracker

 ## 📌 Overview
 This project is a real-time MQTT subscriber system with GPS tracking, visualized using Streamlit and Leafmap.
 It consists of three key components: